thukhakyawe/Lab-How-To-Install-Cloudwatch-Agent-On-Amazon-Linux-By-Using-CLI/README.md

 25. Do you want to store the config in the SSM parameter store? (no)

-After answering these questions, we see that program exits:

-Program exists know

 ![alt text](image-29.png)

 - The configuration file will store in the “bin” folder: